 Toastmasters International is a nonprofit educational organization that teaches public speaking and leadership skills through a worldwide network of meeting locations.
 Headquartered in Rancho Santa Margarita, California, the organization’s membership exceeds 332,000 in more than 15,400 clubs in 135 countries.
 Since 1924, Toastmasters International has helped people of all backgrounds become more confident in front of an audience.

 Toastmasters recently named seven speeches as the most “buzzworthy” of 2015.
-The speeches were chosen because they were thought-provoking, emotional and inspiring, and they captured the attention of audiences around the world.
-What is the secret to giving a speech that is viewed and shared by millions of people?
+The speeches are thought-provoking, emotional and inspiring, and they captured the attention of audiences around the world.
+What is the secret to giving a speech that millions view and share?
 As Toastmasters says, “A successful speech resonates with interesting content and a heartfelt delivery.”

-- February 9: As Beck walked on stage to accept the Album of the Year Grammy®; he was met by Kanye West who looked as if he was going to repeat his infamous Taylor Swift interruption from the 2009 MTV Video Music Awards.
+- February 9: As Beck walked on stage to accept the Album of the Year Grammy®; Kanye West who looked as if he was going to repeat his infamous Taylor Swift interruption from the 2009 MTV Video Music Awards.
 Fortunately, West sat back down without incident, Beck kept his composure and delivered a thoughtful and gracious speech.

 - February 22: When J.K.
 Simmons won the Best Supporting Actor Oscar® for his performance in “Whiplash,” he took the opportunity to remind people to call their parents.
 “I’m told there’s like a billion people or so (watching).
 Call your mom.
 Call your dad, if you are lucky enough to have a parent or two alive on this planet.
 Don’t text.
 Don’t email.
 Call ‘em on the phone.
 Tell them you love them, and thank them, and listen to them for as long as they want to talk to you.”